jonasrosland/old-blog/open-for-a-new-role.md

 - Projects are executed with complete transparency and openness
 - Open source technologies are made to be consumable by the widest range of users and organizations

 The {code} Team contributed to and created open source projects, acted in the interest of building a community, and drove awareness of emerging technology trends.
-It consisted of three community-focused programs: the {code} Community, the DevHigh5 program, and the {code} Catalyst program.
+It consisted of three programs, each operating with these core tenets in mind: the **{code} Community**, the **DevHigh5 program**, and the **{code} Catalyst program**.

  - Planned and executed an open source community strategy for Dell Technologies, called the **{code} Community**
  - Maintained healthy growth and engagement within the **{code} Community** Slack team, reaching over 5,600 members in Feb 2018